Kalwerake/autism_classification/README.md

 * twin_surrogates.py
 ## 2. Getting Started

-This project was built on Python 3.10, `requirments.txt` lists all required packages.
+This project was built on Python 3.10, `requirements.txt` lists all required packages.
 First step is to install all packages pip environment is recommended, since using conda threw out some errors.

 `! pip install requirements.txt`